 Unfortunately, our brains do not filter clutter very well.
 The thoughts are not sorted according to their quality or the likelihood of them coming true; they simply circulate in our heads, popping up just when we’re feeling better about things, disturbing sleep, and keeping us from seeing clearly into the future.

 Clutter consumes valuable energy.
-It is a natural consequence of wrestling with change and the confusion and fear it can bring.
+It is a natural consequence of wrestling with change and the confusion and fears it can bring.
 Luckily, there is a cure for it.
 It begins with making a personal commitment to change and the will and discipline to face up to your clutter.

 It is nearly impossible to gain clarity and focus in your career if you have a serious case of clutter.
 Getting clarity of vision is important because each and every one of us has choices we could make to improve our life and work, more than we could ever try.
 But we can’t always see that.